i-like-robots/guestlist/README.md

 <a name="api-guard"></a>
 ### `Guard`

-The `Guard` class maintains a list of locations and properties to check and the rules each property must follow.
-This class also generates the middleware used to secure a route.
+The `Guard` class maintains a list of locations and properties to check and the rules each request property must follow.
+This class also generates the middleware used to secure a route in your application.

 ### `.body(property, rule[, options])`

-Checks a property with the given rule in `req.body`.
+Checks a property with the given rule in the request body (_note:_ requires post body parsing middleware such as [`body-parser`](https://www.npmjs.com/package/body-parser)).

 ### `.cookie(property, rule[, options])`

-Checks a property with the given rule in `req.cookies`.
+Checks a property with the given rule in the request cookies (_note:_ requires cookie parsing middleware such as [`cookie-parser`](https://www.npmjs.com/package/cookie-parser)).

 ### `.param(property, rule[, options])`

-Checks a property with the given rule in `req.params`.
+Checks a property with the given rule in the request parameters.

 ### `.query(property, rule[, options])`

-Checks a property with the given rule in `req.query`.
+Checks a property with the given rule in the request querystring.

 ### `.secure()`

-Returns a new instance of the [`Secure`](#api-secure) middleware for the guard.
+Returns the [`Secure`](#api-secure) middleware function for the guard.

 ### Options